qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 ## Connecting to the Physical Neatos

-### Step 0: Make sure you can connect to the simulated robot
+### Step 0: Make sure you have Matlab installed.

-You should have performed the instructions outlined in [Connecting to the Simulated Robot](#connecting-to-the-simulated-robot).
-You should be able to drive the simulated robot around and visualize its sensor data.

-> Note: we have updated the ``qeasim.m`` script, so make sure to download an updated copy using the instructions in the section mentioned above.
+We used Matlab last semester, but just in case...

-### Step 1: Grab a battery for the raspberry Pi
+### Step 1: Grab a USB battery pack for the raspberry Pi

 Checklist before performing this step: